 'Cloutier.
 You have met him,' the stranger answered sarcastically.

 'You mean the vicar general?
 Why would he be the killer, since he was sent by the pope?
 I persisted.

-'Oh Detective Crow, that is for you to unravel.
+'Inspector, that is for you to unravel.
 Surely, such a man of intellect as yourself knows that the duplicitous nature of the criminal mind has no moral boundary.
 I shall give you one clue, Cloutier has a mark on his right arm that is the symbol of La Sange.
-You have seen this symbol before', the man retorted.
+You have seen this symbol before', the man had retorted.